jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Promises are the uniquely human way of ordering the future, making it predictable and reliable to the extent that this is humanly possible.
+Through meditation and by giving full attention to one thing at a time, we can learn to direct attention where we choose.
-- Hannah Arendt
+- Eknath Easwaran

-Updated on: [10/6/2022]
+Updated on: [10/7/2022]
 <!-- #quoteEnd -->
 </pre>